 4. Jagat Shiromani Temple

 This temple is certainly a hidden gem and we only came across it thanks to our rickshaw driver.
 Jagat Shiromani Temple was built between 1599 and 1608 AD.
-Additionally, the whole temple is carved by hand out of marble and it’s sure to leave you speechless!
+The whole temple is also made by hand out of marble and it’s sure to leave you speechless!
 Every figure along the outside of the temple has a unique pose which indicates how much time and work went into the detail of this temple.
 If you’re heading to Panna Meena Ka Kund or Amber Fort, be sure to stop by as it’s not far.

 5. The City Palace

 The City Palace is an amazing place to visit on your trip to Jaipur.
 It is mainly a museum which holds many ancient weapons, paintings and artifacts.
 The palace is also famous for its beautiful pink structures.
 Once you enter the courtyard, you will notice pink walls and walkways at every turn.
 It’s a great place to learn more about the Jaipur history as well as take photos all around the pink courtyard.
 The City Palace is one of the best places to visit in Jaipur among tourists.